Everything about Pre-existing Conditions in Health Insurance

 During this time, no ailments will be covered, pre-existing or not.
 This waiting period only comes into effect once, when your policy first begins – it won’t recur every time you renew your policy.
 Some insurance policies may cover injuries from accidents during this time, but illnesses are generally not covered.

 What is Pre-existing condition Waiting Period?

-Most policies do include pre-existing condition insurance, but there is a 2-4 year waiting period before pre-existing condition is covered.
+Most policies do include pre-existing condition insurance, but there is a waiting period of a few years before pre-existing condition is covered.
 The number of years depends on your age, and what the condition is.
-While the policy won’t cover your PED during this time, it will cover other ailments and injuries.

 Specific Ailment Related Waiting Period

 Don’t confuse this with the PED Waiting Period, which only applies to medical conditions that you already have.
 On the other hand, the Specific Ailment Related Waiting Period refers, as the name says, to specific ailments, such as diabetes, hypertension and hernia.
 These specific ailments are usually not covered for the first few years of the policy, after which they are covered.

 When due to pre-existing condition there are limits and restrictions on the health insurance claim, that's called as a Pre-existing condition exclusion.